Choose Comparative Biosciences to learn from outstanding researchers who are advancing human, animal, and environmental health.

 Welcome from the Director

-Hello, and welcome to our master’s degree program and PhD graduate program in the Department of Comparative Biosciences at the University of Illinois at Urbana-Champaign.
+Hello, and welcome to our PhD graduate program in the Department of Comparative Biosciences at the University of Illinois at Urbana-Champaign.

 Our supportive department has a dynamic group of collaborative faculty.
 We conduct interdisciplinary research in reproductive biology, developmental and stem cell research, neurobiology, environmental health, and comparative pharmacology and toxicology.

-Our graduate programs provide advanced research training in stem cell research, molecular genetics, pharmacology, and toxicology.
+Our graduate program provides advanced research training in stem cell research, molecular genetics, pharmacology, and toxicology.
 The range of faculty projects and interests is outlined on the departmental home page and within individual faculty biosketches.

 We have a flexible curriculum that allows students to select classes to specialize in their area of research.
 All graduate programs are tailored to meet the goals and expectations of the individual student.
 The department requires a minimum of core courses, thus allowing flexibility in program design.

 Our graduate students receive strong mentorship and guidance throughout their degree program.
-Students typically earn the Master of Science degree within two (2) to three (3) years or the PhD degree within four (4) to five (5) years after enrolling.
+Students typically earn a PhD degree within four (4) to five (5) years after enrolling.
 Graduates from our program find positions in academia, biotechnology and industry, government, regulatory policy, consulting, and administrative positions.

 Recent Comparative Biosciences graduates have taken jobs in the FDA, National Institutes of Environmental Health and Sciences, and at academic colleges and universities.